-The University of Manitoba (UM) awarded the first Bachelor of Arts in 1880 with its inaugural graduating class of one.
-Over the next 133 years, more than 50,000 Bachelor of Arts degrees have been conferred.
-When you enter the Faculty of Arts, you are in good company.
-From artists to authors, government officials to human rights activists and philanthropists, some of the most influential people in Canada are graduates of the Faculty of Arts.
+The University of Manitoba awarded the first Bachelor of Arts in 1880 with its inaugural graduating class of one.
+Since then, more than 50,000 Bachelor of Arts degrees have been conferred.
+Our graduates are in excellent company.
+From artists to human rights activists, some of the most influential people in Canada are graduates of the Faculty of Arts.

 |Degree||*total course credit hours|

 |Bachelor of Arts (General)||90|